Budget Knife Is Aimed At Prison System In N.Y.

-Here he is speaking earlier this year in his State of the State address.
+MANN: Here he is speaking earlier this year in his State of the State address.

-Prison guard Chad Stickney says his industry is collapsing and those officers who can afford to retire or find other work are getting out.
+MANN: Prison guard Chad Stickney says his industry is collapsing and those officers who can afford to retire or find other work are getting out.

-Mr. STICKNEY: Right now we're losing a rate of 70 to 80 officers a month.
+STICKNEY: Right now we're losing a rate of 70 to 80 officers a month.
 And with no academy running, they have to close prisons, just to keep up with retirements.

-Katie Morgan runs the Busy Corner Cafe.
+MANN: Katie Morgan runs the Busy Corner Cafe.
 She says even without a prison closure, things here are hard.

-For NPR News, I'm Brian Mann in Upstate New York.
+MANN: For NPR News, I'm Brian Mann in Upstate New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.